 *This post may contain affiliate links, which means if you click through and make a purchase I may receive a commission at no cost to you.
 Please read my disclosure for more info.

 If you’ve hired correctly, then you should have a sales team that’s full of Grade A winners, people who always want to improve and be the best employee they can be.
 But of course, that doesn’t mean that you get to just sit back and hope that they’re able to get on with it.
 Oh no!
 As the leader, it’s up to you to do your part, and make sure that you’re giving your sales team everything they need to get your company as much business as possible.
-But what is it that they want from you?
 We take a look at a few things below.

 There’s an element of “go-getter” about sales staff, but that doesn’t mean that they’re going to be self-starters when it comes to every aspect of their job.
 They’ve got specific skills and talents, but they don’t know everything!
 And this is especially true when they first start working for you.
+Furthermore, you may not have given them the correct tools to thrive in their role, such as a sales enablement platform for them to use.
 You’ll have brought them on board because they have all the ingredients to do well for your business — but you still need to nurture their growth.
 Make sure that you give them all the training, resources, and support they need to do their job well.

 You have a sales team, but it’s made up of individuals.
 Get to know them on a personal level, and understand what they’re reaching for, what they’re good at, where they need to improve, and what they want from you.